-If there are four technicians per ride per day, that’s 32 employees working on these rides alone, and a technician at Disneyland earns about $29 per hour, according to Glassdoor.
-Aside from labor, other daily costs include grease, oil, brake fluids, cleaning supplies and electricity to run the coasters.
+If there are four technicians per each Disneyland Resort coaster per day, that’s 48 employees working on these rides alone, and a technician at Disneyland earns about $30 per hour, according to Glassdoor.
+And that’s all before the other daily costs kick in, including grease, oil, brake fluids, cleaning supplies and electricity to run the coasters.

 Disneyland spends most of its upkeep budget on the night shift, the Los Angeles Times reported.
-A custodial worker typically makes $10 to $11 per hour and horticulturists make $16 to $18 hourly.
-Additional cleaning costs include the costs of supplies: enough to clean all 41 of its restrooms.
+A Disneyland Resort custodial worker typically makes $14.12 per hour, according Indeed.
+Additional surprising costs related to cleaning include the costs of supplies: enough to clean all 41 of its restrooms.

-Every night, Disneyland puts on a 16-minute fireworks display set to classic Disney tunes.
-The current show, “Remember… Dreams Come True,” is a tribute to timeless Disney stories and characters, including Tinker Bell.
+Disneyland puts on a 16-minute fireworks show nightly.
+The theme of the spectacle depends on the time of year and occasion, but one of its most famous shows is “Remember… Dreams Come True” — a tribute to timeless Disney stories and characters, including Tinker Bell.

 Estimated Cost of Fireworks Display Per Day: $50,000